Srushti1722/VisageID-Face-Recognition-System-with-GUI-/README.md

 # VisageID-Face-Recognition-System-with-GUI-

-VisageID is a video-based, dynamic face recognition system with an intuitive graphical interface, designed for seamless identity verification and facial database management. :
+VisageID is a video-based, dynamic face recognition system with an intuitive graphical interface, designed for seamless identity verification and facial database management.

 A complete face recognition system built using Python, OpenCV, and SQLite with a modern GUI built in Tkinter/CustomTkinter.

-#Main steps
+# Main steps
 Make sure to :

 1)first capture the image

 2)train the model

 3)Than try Recognize the face.

-#For more accuracy capture more images #
+# For more accuracy capture more images

 🎥Register their face with ID and Name